Zxilly/keeper/README.md

 #### Arguments

-`path` - The path of the properties file, relative to the root project directory.
+`path:File` - The path of the properties file, relative to the root project directory.

 ### Custom

-You can also implement your own loader by implementing `dev.zxilly.gradle.keeper.Loader` interface.
+You can also write your own loader by implementing `dev.zxilly.gradle.keeper.Loader` interface.

 ```kotlin
 import dev.zxilly.gradle.keeper.Loader